 We reached Grand Hamlet just after sundown.
 The mayor was quick to rummage through the supplies, thanking us for our generosity and not making any comments about Maron’s lack of attendance.
 I started to grow suspicious of him, then Kaellax, then everyone else I felt wasn’t taking this situation seriously.

-Once all the affairs were in order; meaning the appropriate ledgers were signed, I made my way to the inn and collapsed on my bed.
+We made sure to sign all the appropriate ledgers, and then I made my way to the inn and collapsed on my bed.
 A moment later, the innkeeper walked in with a plate of meat and cheese.
 He set it on my nightstand and departed without a word.
 I rolled over to take a bite and saw a note resting on the platter with the food.